-Or you can create a game where participants have to say the twister as fast as possible without tripping their tongue.
+Or you can create a game where participants have to say the twister as fast as possible without tripping their tongues.
 It’s harder than you think and produces some hilarious garbled-up words that will keep everyone in stitches!

 Going on a long car ride?
 These are fun for folks of all ages.
 Have one person start and then pass it around.
 See who does best.
-And, determine who is the funniest.
+And determine who is the funniest.
 Or, play a game where the first to laugh loses.
 Keep it light and keep it fun for everyone!

 By Greg Johnson